Skip to main content

 Frequently Asked Questions About Roadworthy in QLD

-How much does a roadworthy cost in QLD 2025?
+How much does a roadworthy cost in QLD?

-A Safety Certificate inspection in Queensland costs $100-$300 depending on the inspector and vehicle type.
-This is just the inspection fee—any repairs needed to pass are additional.
-Common repair costs range from $50 (worn wipers, bulbs) to $2,000+ (tyres, brakes, suspension).
+A Safety Certificate inspection in Queensland typically costs $100 to $300 in 2026, depending on the inspector and vehicle type.
+That's the inspection fee only — any repairs needed to pass are additional.
+Common repair costs range from $50 (worn wiper blades, bulbs) to $2,000+ (tyres, brakes, suspension components).
+Heavy vehicles, LPG conversions, and modified vehicles cost more to inspect.
+Most standard sedans and SUVs fall in the $120–$180 range.

 How long is a safety certificate valid in Queensland?